fire2a/qgis-pan-europeo/docs/README.md

 **If you choose to use the real values, please note that you may have to wait for Qgis to load the real values in the parameters section.**

 ### Known issues
-- The algorithm can get confused if the shown raster is not in a squared meters projection CRS
+- Mixing different CRS causes unexpected results
 - Currently different datatypes than Float-32 is untested

 # Video tutorials